| Microwaves & RF August 1999

 remains to be done is to push the "Analyze Circuit" button for

+generating simulation results.
 This is not to imply that a novice designer could not benefit from the

 circle utilities.
 Indeed, the interactive nature of the tool encourages